alteryx/woodwork/README.md

 ## Example

 Below is an example of using Woodwork.
-In this example, a sample dataset of order items is used to create a Woodwork `DataFrame`, specifying the `LogicalType` for three of the columns.
+In this example, a sample dataset of order items is used to create a Woodwork `DataFrame`, specifying the `LogicalType` for four of the columns.

 ```python
 import woodwork as ww